julesfowler/python-novice-astro/_episodes/01-numpy.md

 {: .output}

 Often, we want to do more than add, subtract, multiply, and divide array elements.
 NumPy knows how to do more complex operations, too.
-If we want to find the average inflammation for all patients on all days, for example, we can ask NumPy to compute `data`'s mean value:
+If we want to find the average for the g band on, for example, we can ask NumPy to compute `data`'s mean value:

 ~~~
 print(numpy.mean(data[:,1])))